 Recently TWBTC, our ACFJ team member who helps us soooo much behind the scenes on the blog, made the following observation in a comment:

 May I note two observations that I took from your scenario?
 1) The handyman initiated the contact and offered his assistance.
-DeBecker in his book, The Gift of Fear, would call this tactic — Loan Sharking.
+De Becker in his book, The Gift of Fear, would call this tactic “Loan Sharking”.
 He explains that some men know that if they help you that will —

-I cannot tell you how vital this is for ALL of us to get a firm grip on.
+I cannot tell you how vital this is for all of us to get a firm grip on.
 Our local churches almost always have these kinds of loan sharks circling about in their pews and quite often these sharks have become “pillars” of the church they are in.
 You know the drill.
 The most “godly saint” in the whole church.
 The go-to guy whenever there is a need.
-“Just look over there at the church building most anytime and there will be good old (insert name of demon here) working away for the Lord.”
+“Just look over there at the church building most anytime and there will be good old (insert name of go-to guy here) working away for the Lord.”
 Yeah, right.
 In fact the guy is a shark circling.

 And this is how it works.

-Just as DeBecker says, many sociopaths, abusers, and wicked people know innately that they can enhance their control of people if they can get those people into their debt.
+Just as de Becker says, many sociopaths, abusers, and wicked people know innately that they can enhance their control of people if they can get those people into their debt.
 They can also use this tactic to prevent anyone from confronting them — “Oh boy!
 We can’t accuse Jack of abusing his wife.
 Why, look at all the fine service for the Lord he has done here.”

 In EVERY church I have served as pastor (four of them in 32 years) one or two loan sharks were well entrenched when I arrived.
 Someone once said to new pastors “Watch out for the guy who picks you up at the airport when you first arrive in town.”
 That person was right.
 In every single case in these scenarios the “most godly servant of the Lord we have ever known” turned out to be a loan shark.
 All of their “service” was designed with one thing in mind — control and power.
 They wanted people to be in their debt, especially the pastor.
 “Anything you need, pastor, just give me a call.
 I’m always glad to help.”